-The Information Row Program (IRP) instruction allows up to 256 bytes of data to be programmed into the memory in a single operation.
+The Information Row Program (IRP) instruction allows up to 256 bytes data to be programmed into the memory in a single operation.
 Before the execution of IRP instruction, the Write Enable Latch (WEL) must be enabled through a Write Enable (WREN) instruction.

 The IRP instruction code, three address bytes and program data (1 to 256 bytes) should be sequentially input.
 Three address bytes has to be input as specified in the Table 8.10 Information Row Valid Address Range.
 Program operation will start once the CE# goes high, otherwise the IRP instruction will not be executed.
 The internal control logic automatically handles the programming voltages and timing.
+During a program operation, all instructions will be ignored except the RDSR instruction.
 The progress or completion of the program operation can be determined by reading the WIP bit.
 If the WIP bit is "1", the program operation is still in progress.
 If WIP bit is "0", the program operation has completed.